The Best Weed Killers for the Lawn and Garden

 3. BEST SELECTIVE WEED KILLER: Southern Ag Amine 24-D Weed Killer

 This selective post-emergent herbicide targets weeds like dandelion and chickweed but does not affect plants that aren’t weeds.
 Dilute two to three tablespoons of the liquid concentrate in three to five gallons of water and spread with a hand-pump sprayer or a hose-end sprayer.
-It’s labeled for use on lawns, pastures, rangelands, and along fences.
+It’s suited for use on lawns, pastures, rangelands, and along fences.
 The product provides weed control for six months to one year depending on the application site, and the one-quart bottle covers 21,000 to 32,000 square feet.

 4. BEST CONTACT WEED KILLER: Spectracide Weed & Grass Killer Concentrate